 Aged Care Courses Tasmania

-There are currently 95 Nursing job openings in Tasmania*.
-The average salary for a Nursing job in Australia is $50,050.
+There are currently 95 Aged Care job openings in Tasmania*.
+The average salary for an Aged Care job in Australia is $50,050.

-The Australian Government Department of Employment estimates a projected employment growth to 2018 of 3,600 jobs for the Nursing industry in Tasmania.
+The Australian Government Department of Employment estimates a projected employment growth to 2018 of 3,600 jobs for the Aged Care industry in Tasmania.

-Gaining a Nursing qualification will significantly increase your career prospects for Nursing jobs in Tasmania.
+Gaining an Aged Care qualification will significantly increase your career prospects for Aged Care jobs in Tasmania.
 Studying an online course with an accredited Australian provider gives you the flexibility you need to study at your own pace.

 Tasmania has a population of 514,700, with a total of 230,200 people currently employed.
 The average job seeker age for Tasmania is 37 years and the current unemployment rate sits at 7.8%.
 Part-time workers make up 37% of the workforce in Tasmania.